ShaojunZan/Imperial_Undergraduate_Physics_Notes/README.md

 ## 📝 Notes Format & Purpose

 - All notes are typeset using **LaTeX** and stored in organized folders by course and topic.
-- They are not guaranteed to be complete or error-free.
+- They are intended for academic sharing only, and are not guaranteed to be complete or error-free.
 - I welcome any feedback, suggestions, or corrections!

 ---